-The Fund's objective is to achieve medium to long-term capital growth by investing in African local currency fixed income securities issued by government, supranationals entities, and corporates.
+The Fund's objective is to achieve a consistent level of return commensurate with low risk investment strategies by investing primarily in fixed income securities issued by corporates and government.

 These financial statements will be submitted for consideration and approval at the forthcoming annual meeting of shareholders of the Fund.